Leslie Horne—Aurelia's Chorizo Founder

-When I first heard people talking of the new fifth-flavor perception they were calling umami, the savory element, I knew exactly what they were talking about.
-That small tin of chorizo was the epitome of umami."
+"When I first heard people talking of the new fifth-flavor perception they were calling umami, the savory element," says Horne, "I knew exactly what they were talking about.
+That tin of chorizo was the epitome of umami."

 She was hooked.
 But at the time, it was virtually impossible to find imported Spanish meats or charcuterie, and smoked paprika was largely unheard of.
 But the flavor memory haunted her and, amazingly, her friend shared the family recipe for making the chorizo.

 Horne began to research the history and process of making Spanish chorizo-an air-cured, dry sausage, unlike the fresh chorizo produced in Mexico.
 She discovered that in Asturias, the chorizo is smoked over chestnut wood so she scoured the far reaches of the U.S. looking for a source for chestnut wood, but to no avail.
 Further research showed that hickory, another nut-producing tree, would produce a similar sweet-smoke flavor.

 She found a source for the smoked paprika in Spain and ordered a large supply of it.
 Then she and her husband, Keith, began producing 80-pound batches of chorizo in their home kitchen.
 They wanted to be as true to the original recipe as possible, so they bought fresh hams, made the sausages and took them-along with the hickory wood-to their favorite barbecue and smokehouse joints and paid to have them smoked.
 But the results were never quite perfect because the smokehouses use hot smoke and chorizo requires cold smoking to produce the desired taste and texture.
 Even when the hams were put in the far back corners of the smokehouse, the atmosphere was still too hot.